hashicorp/vault-action/README.md

 ## Reference

-Here is all the inputs available through `with`:
+Here are all the inputs available through `with`:

 | Input          | Description                                                                                                                                          | Default | Required |
 | -------------- | ---------------------------------------------------------------------------------------------------------------------------------------------------- | ------- | -------- |